 Before preparing and submitting this application, applicants must consult private schools in the planning and development of the project.
 To the extent consistent with the number and location of children with disabilities who are parentally placed in elementary and secondary private schools located in the school district served by the LEA, provision is made for the participation of those children in the program assisted or carried out by IDEA-B by providing them with special education and related services (34 CFR 300.132).
 To ensure equitable participation, the IDEA requires that LEAs spend a proportionate amount of their portion of IDEA-B funds on providing services to parentally-placed private school children with disabilities (34 CFR 300.133).
+Parentally-placed private school children with disabilities (34 CFR 300.133).
+Parentally-placed private school children with disabilities (34 CFR 300.133).
 Parentally-placed private school children with disabilities in public schools (34 CFR 300.138).
 No parentally-placed private school child with a disability has an individual right to receive some or all of the special education and related services that the child would receive if enrolled in a public school (34 CFR 300.137).
 Refer to the instructions for Schedule PS3502-Private Nonprofit Schools Participation for specific guidelines and instructions.

 Use Schedule PS3502-Private Nonprofit Schools Participation to report participation of private school students with disabilities enrolled in private schools that are located within your organization's legal boundaries.
 This form is not applicable to open-enrollment charter schools or agencies providing only ECI programs.
 This form is not applicable if there are no private schools, including home schools, located within the legal boundaries of your organization.
-A shared services arrangement (SSA) may omit this schedule from the application only if none of the member LEAs have any private schools, including home schools, located within their boundaries.
+A shared services arrangement (SSA) may omit this schedule from the application only if none of the member LEAs have any private schools, including home schools, incorporates an adopted curriculum designed to meet basic educational goals, including scope and sequence of courses, and (3) conducts formal reviews and documents student progress.